Common Tea Questions

 Should I refrigerate my tea?

-We do NOT recommend keeping tea in the refrigerator.
-Some prized Green and Oolong teas are refrigerated by the growers, distributors and retailers, but their refrigerators are specialized for this purpose.
+We do not recommend keeping tea in the refrigerator.
+Some prized Green and Oolong teas are refrigerated by the growers, distributors and retailers, but the teas are vacuum packed and their refrigerators are specialized for this purpose.
 Your kitchen refrigerator is home to a host of food scents.
 Most importantly, the first time you open a container full of chilled tea and the outside air swooshes in, the moisture of the air will condense on those leaves.
 Whether you can see it or not, you are adding more moisture to the leaf by keeping it in the refrigerator than at room temperature.
 A good rule of thumb may be that long-term refrigerated storage of a sealed container is a great idea, but daily storage of a tea you access regularly is discouraged.

 What causes iced teas to "cloud"?